ktekinay/XsEdit/README.md

 - Emulated methods, functions, and properties will show a message if used in a script that's run within XsEdit.
 - Fixed bug in CustomEditField that munged the test when pasting multiple lines at once.
 - Added additional keywords.
+- Files will be saved with the EOL for the given platform.